ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_host.md

 The **USBH_Config_n.h** file contains additional settings for the specific USB Host:

 - The **Driver_USBH#** is set according to the selected USB Controller.
 For device with single USB Host Controller it will typically be '0'.
-- **Power Consumption** can be configured according to hardware capability of the USB Host Controller.
+- **Port Power Delivery** can be configured according to hardware capability of the USB Host Controller.
 - **Maximum Pipes** can be specified according to expected USB Device classes that are expected to be used by the USB Host.
 - **Memory Pool** parameters can be configured that are necessary for USB Host operation.
   This memory pool can also be located to specific memory via the linker script.